Ulises-Rosas/getGene/README.md

 # geneTable
-Gene availability of given species by using feature table
+Gene availability of given species by using feature table from NCBI's E-utilities

 ## Requirements
 * Python >=3.5